-Risks related to the leasing assets such as damage caused by various reasons and theft are to be insured.
-The beneficiary in case of total loss or theft is the Group under the insurance agreements.
+Risks related to the leased asset such as damage caused by various reasons and theft are insured.
+The beneficiary under the insurance policy in case of total loss or theft is the Group.

-In assessing impairment allowance, the Group uses the assumption that overdue net investment in leases will be covered primarily by sale of leased assets.
-Hence, the financial effect of collateral on impairment assessment is significant.
+In assessing impairment allowance, the Group uses the assumption that overdue net investment in leases will be recovered primarily through sale of leased assets.
+As such, the financial effect of collateral on impairment assessment is significant.